Becheler/Becheler.github.io/my_collections/_posts/2022-01-14-four-quartets.md

 gather the broken pieces of my work, mend them back into a new abstract construction, with new shapes, that fit together better this time.
 Maybe.
 And I do it again.
 And again.
 And again.
 Often I wonder if I'm doing things right, if I'm somehow *good enough* to deserve to play with these questions as big as time.
-The poem somehow foresees the ruminations of my impostor syndrome and gently soothes my doubts away with six simple words:
+The poem somehow foresees the ruminations of my impostor shadow and gently soothes my fears away with six simple words:
 <p class="poetry-line">
 Only through time time is conquered.
 </p>